Blogs

 1. Near-Death Experiences (NDEs)

-• Near-death experiences (NDEs) are reported by some individuals who come close to death and return.
-These experiences often involve feelings of peace, love, and interconnectedness, as well as encounters with deceased loved ones or spiritual beings.
+Near-death experiences (NDEs) are reported by some individuals who have been close to death and later returned.
+These experiences often involve feelings of peace, love, and interconnectedness.
+Many report encounters with deceased loved ones or spiritual beings during these moments.
+Some individuals describe the sensation of floating above their body, moving toward a bright light, or feeling completely embraced by a sense of love and calm.

 2. Deathbed Visions